Dimtemp/AzureDataFactory/lab-43-adf-azure-functions.md

 1. This opens a new window.
 Select your Azure Function from the **Azure Function App url** drop down list.

-1. Paste the funcion app key, which should still be in your clipboard, into the **Function Key** section.
+1. Paste the function app key, which should still be in your clipboard, into the **Function Key** section.

 1. Click **Create**.